 Getting Help for a Benzodiazepine Addiction

-Any addictive disorder can cause pain, suffering, and even life-threatening consequences.
-It is important to know that no matter how severe your addiction has become, it is possible to stop and even reverse the course of this disease.
+Any addiction disorder can cause pain, suffering, health problems, and even life-threatening complications.
+It is important to know that no matter how severe your addiction, there are ways to reverse the course of the disease.

-Seeking professional help greatly increases your likelihood of successfully stopping.
-Call our helpline today for more information on treatments, or even just to discuss your current challenges with addiction.
+Seeking professional help greatly increases your likelihood of successfully stopping benzo use.
+Call our helpline today for more information on available treatments, or even just to discuss your current challenges with addiction.

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS